Hoyasumii/avengers-endgame/README.md

 THOR: I know.
 I know.
 Of course, you are.
 Of course.

-QUILL: See, you say of course, but the
+QUILL: See, you say of course, but then